 SILICON VALLEY HOLOCAUST SURVIVORS ASSOCIATION

-The APJCC is proud to be a part of the Initiative on Jewish Peoplehood, co-funded by the Koret Foundation and the Taube Foundation for Jewish Life & Culture, and supported further by the Jewish Federation of Silicon Valley and other generous supporters.
+The Addison-Penzak JCC is proud to be a part of the Koret Initiative on Jewish Peoplehood.
+The APJCC is also generously supported by the Taube Foundation for Jewish Life & Culture, and by other generous supporters.